traefik/traefik/docs/content/middlewares/passtlsclientcert.md

     The delimiters and `\n` will be removed.
     If there are more than one certificate, they are separated by a "`;`".

+!!! note "`X-Forwarded-Tls-Client-Cert` value could exceed the web server header size limit"

+    The header size limit of web servers is commonly between 4kb and 8kb.
+    You could change the server configuration to allow bigger header or use the `info` option with the needed field(s).

 ### `info`